-Make sure to find those French green lentils.
-They hold their shape and are much better than the boring brown lentils that become mush if cooked too long.
+Make sure to use those French green lentils.
+They hold their shape, have a nice mouth feel and are much better than the boring brown lentils that become mush if cooked too long.

 Salmon with French Lentils

 Place the lentils in a heat-proof bowl and cover with boiling water.
 Set aside for 15 minutes, then drain.

 Meanwhile, heat the oil in a saute pan, add the onions, leeks, thyme, salt, and pepper and cook over medium heat for 10 minutes, until the onions are translucent.

 Add the garlic and cook for 2 more minutes.
 Add the drained lentils, celery, carrots, chicken stock, and tomato paste.
 Cover and simmer over low heat for 20 minutes, until the lentils are tender.
 Add the vinegar and season, to taste.

 For the salmon, heat a dry oven-proof saute pan over high heat for 4 minutes.
 Meanwhile, rub both sides of the salmon fillets with olive oil and season the tops very liberally with salt and pepper.